zvada/technology/docs/software/koji-workflow.md

 Obtaining a login
 -----------------

 You will be using your grid certificate to log in.
-Email osg-software the DN of your certificate, and we will set up a koji account with the appropriate permissions.
-If you are switching certificate providers, you will need to email osg-software with your new DN.
-You will also need to clear your browser cookies and cache for `https://koji.chtc.wisc.edu` before trying to use the koji web interface again.
+Email a Koji admin the DN of your certificate, and we will set up a Koji account with the appropriate permissions.

+If you are switching certificate providers, you will need to email a Koji admin with your new DN.
+You will also need to clear your browser cookies and cache for `https://koji.chtc.wisc.edu` before trying to use the Koji web interface again.
+If your CN has changed, you will not be able to use your old certificate.

+Current Koji admins are Mat Selmeci and Carl Edquist.

 Configuring certificate authentication
 --------------------------------------